eligah/SimpleFireWall/README.md

 2. The interval tree may become unbalanced with the number of insertion.
 I will try to merge the interval and build a new tree if it is too unbalanced.

 # Interesed team
-I am very interesed in Platform Team first and Policy Team second.
+I am very interesed in 1.
+Platform Team and 2.
+Policy Team second.
 Hope to join you in 2020 summer!!